Menu

 Government Backing

-Tamil Nadu was the first Indian state to introduce GCC-specific payroll subsidies - 30% in year one, 20% in year two, 10% in year three - for high-paying roles above INR 1 lakh/month.
-The GCC One single-window clearance is designed to reduce setup friction below what Bengaluru or Hyderabad currently offer.
-The R&D Policy 2022 adds dedicated innovation clusters and research parks.
-Tamil Nadu's policy sequencing is ahead of most states in the country.
-(Source: India Corporate Law / Cyril Amarchand Blogs, November 2025)
+Tamil Nadu was the first Indian state to introduce GCC-specific payroll subsidies: 30% in year one, 20% in year two, 10% in year three for high-paying roles above INR 1 lakh per month.
+The GCC One single-window is designed to reduce setup friction below what Bengaluru or Hyderabad currently offer.

 Innovation Footprint

-AstraZeneca's largest GCC globally; World Bank Group's largest outside Washington DC; IIT Madras Research Park
+AstraZeneca's largest GCC globally (3,500 employees), World Bank Group's largest centre outside Washington DC, IIT Madras Research Park with 300-plus startups and corporate R&D labs

 Leadership Presence

-Director-level depth in automotive ER&D, pharma R&D operations, BFSI compliance, logistics technology, and supply chain platforms
+Director-level depth across automotive ER&D, pharma R&D operations, BFSI compliance, logistics technology, and supply chain platforms

 Ecosystem Infrastructure